Trusted WordPress tutorials, when you need them most.

 Libsyn

-Libsyn is another reliable podcast hosting service provider.
-They offer an easy-to-use platform that puts your brand at the center and helps you promote your podcast across different platforms, apps, and devices.
+Libsyn is a great option for beginners and making money from your podcast.
+We really liked that they offer an easy-to-use platform that puts your brand at the center and helps you promote your podcast across different platforms, apps, and devices.

-They offer three podcast hosting plans with different monthly storage limits and unlimited bandwidth.
+They offer three podcast hosting plans with different monthly storage limits but with unlimited bandwidth.

 Pros: